Interview with Ar’lene D. Lafferty - Part 2

 Post-Wedding.

-Ar’lene: We are already in branches of the government and with two judges: The Honorable Judge Phyllis Randolph Frye of Texas and The Honorable Victoria Kolakowski of California.
-Appointee by President Obama is the Senior Technical Advisor to the Department of Commerce, Amanda Simpson.
+Ar’lene: We are already present in various branches of government.
+For example, we have two judges: The Honorable Judge Phyllis Randolph Frye of Texas and The Honorable Victoria Kolakowski of California.
+Amanda Simpson, appointed by President Obama, serves as the Senior Technical Advisor to the Department of Commerce.
+We also have a small-town mayor in Silverton, Oregon: The Honorable Mayor S. Rasmussen (Trans).

 END OF PART 2